 When claiming an ABSTUDY payment we calculate and pay the allowance as part of that claim.
 You don’t need to do a separate claim.

-You can claim up to 13 weeks before you start.
+You can claim up to 13 weeks before you start your course or apprenticeship.

 Steps to claim ABSTUDY Incidentals Allowance as a tertiary student or Australian Apprentice